 By the start of the third tune, I was feeling confident about my ears and had decided to just play everything by ear that night.
 Unfortunately, the ukulele player wasn't faring as well.
 He struggled with the changes again on the third tune and I could tell he was getting a little frustrated.
 It didn't help that by this time we had a small audience of hotel guests and staff watching us!
 After three or four tunes, the ukulele player decided to call it quits and he took a seat next to his wife in the audience.

 What began as a trio had now become a duo.
 The guitarist and I continued playing for the next hour or two, never discussing keys or chord changes.
 He'd start playing, I'd listen for a few measures, and then I'd accompany him, playing everything by ear.
-I don't know if I actually sounded good that night, but our audience clapped after every tune and everyone seemed to enjoy a wonderful evening in paradise.
+To be honest, I don't know if I actually sounded good that night, but our audience clapped after every tune and everyone seemed to enjoy a wonderful evening in paradise.

 The next morning while strolling along the shore of a nearby lake, I saw the ukulele player and his wife.
 After exchanging pleasantries, the ukulele player mentioned how he was struggling to keep up with us at the jam session.
 His wife then chimed in, telling me that her husband was feeling discouraged about his playing.
 After three years of playing the ukulele, he thought he was getting pretty good, but he was totally unprepared for the jam session.
 And then he said, "Yeah, I can't play by ear..."